-An Apprehended Violence Order is an Order that a Court can make against a person who is causing fears for your safety to protect you from further violence, intimidation or harassment from that person.
-All Apprehended Violence Orders made by the Court prevent the person who is causing these fears from assaulting, harassing, threatening, stalking, or intimidating you.
-Other conditions can be included if necessary.
-The Defendant must obey the Order made by the Court.
+An Apprehended Violence Order (AVO) is an Order made by a court against a person who is causing you to fear for your safety, to protect you from further violence, intimidation or harassment.
+All Apprehended Violence Orders made by the Court prohibit the person who is causing these fears from assaulting, harassing, threatening, stalking, or intimidating you.
+Other conditions can be included.
+The Defendant must obey the Order made by the court.